HUYAKI/HUYAKI.github.io/README.md

 # HUYAKI.github.io
-This is yaki's repository /n
+This is yaki's repository <br>
 Hello!
-My name is Baek Sangyeol. /n
+My name is Baek Sangyeol. <br>
 I'm studying computer engineering at Hankuk University of Foreign studies.